ltiao/machine-learning-pearls/docs/index.rst

-Welcome to Machine Learning Pearls's documentation!
+Welcome to Machine Learning Études's documentation!
 ===================================================

 .. pull-quote::

-   Just as natural pearls grow from grains of sand that irritate oysters, *machine learning* pearls have grown from real problems that have irritated real *machine learners*.
+   Just as natural etudes grow from grains of sand that irritate oysters, *machine learning* etudes have grown from real problems that have irritated real *machine learners*.

 .. toctree::